 Students, student groups, student clubs, sports clubs, and other recognized student organizations are eligible to utilize Motor Pool vehicles.

-- No one under 21 years of age is permitted to drive a University vehicle while on a club event. - All drivers must complete the Drivers Safety Fundamentals Course
+No one under 21 years of age is permitted to drive a University vehicle while on a club event.

 Using Rental Vehicles